atroutt/android-beginners/readme.md

 # Android Beginners

+This is the source for an IRL Android development class taught in Philadelphia, PA.
 Slides and materials are hosted at [http://atroutt.github.io/android-beginners](http://atroutt.github.io/android-beginners).

+If you are looking for an online class, check out [free Anroid classes from Google](http://developer.android.com/training/index.html), like  [this one](https://www.udacity.com/course/developing-android-apps--ud853).

 ## Course description